quantumsim/quantumsim/doc/source/architecture/ptm_manipulation.rst

 Pauli Transfer Matrix Manipulation
 ==================================

-.. currentmodule:: qs2.operation
+.. currentmodule:: quantumsim.operation

-:class:`qs2.operation.Transformation` instances can be created using two
+:class:`quantumsim.operation.Transformation` instances can be created using two
 methods: :func:`Transformation.from_kraus` and :func:`Transformation.from_ptm`.
 In order to get a transfer matrix, that will actually be used in computations, :func:`Transformation.ptm` is used.
 It takes either Kraus, or